-On December 20, 2018, FDA Commissioner, Scott Gottlieb, M.D., issued a press release to make their position clear.
+On December 20, 2018, then FDA Commissioner, Scott Gottlieb, M.D., issued a press release to make their position clear.
 In the release he said, "it's unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived."

 The given reason for this was that both CBD and THC are active ingredients in FDA-approved drugs and were the subject of substantial clinical investigations before they were marketed as foods or dietary supplements.

-The wording of Commissioner Gottlieb’s statement is interesting.
+The wording of FDA Commissioner Gottlieb’s statement is interesting.
 Specifically, it indicated that “added CBD” could not be introduced into a food or dietary supplement.

 This suggests that CBD isolate cannot be part of a dietary supplement.

-What States Is CBD Legal?
+In What States Is CBD Legal?

 The answers to this question are as follows: